shawseanyang/cs262-replicas/README.md

 The key functionality of replication is outlined by the `ReplicaManager` interface, which is implemented here by `Bully`, an implementation of the popular Bully algorithm.
 The replica manager is responsible for electing a leader replica and ensuring that all replicas are up-to-date with who is the leader.

+The Bully algorithm was chosen because the project specs required that the system be crash and failstop failure tolerant, but not network tolerant.
+The bully algorithm is a leader election algorithm that is crash and failstop tolerant, but not network tolerant.
+It is also simpler to implement and understand, compared to other leader election algorithms like Paxos or Raft.
+Simple is always better.

 `BusinessLogicServer` takes in a replica manager and uses that to alter its behavior depending on whether the replica manager says its supposed to be a leader or a follower.
 Leaders talk directly with the client and forward all messages to followers so that the followers can, well, follow.
 Leaders perform forward messages by using a `RelayGroup` containing `Relay`s to all the other replicas.

 If a client tries to talk to a follower, the follower will reject the client.